 - 1 cup heavy whipping cream

-- 9 ounce box Trader Joe's Toasted Coconut Cookie Thins can substitute with 2-3 sleeves of graham crackers
+- 9 ounces coconut cookies I used a box of Trader Joe's Toasted Coconut Cookie Thins, can substitute with 2-3 sleeves of graham crackers

 - To make cream filling, start by whipping coconut cream in bowl of stand mixer with whisk attachment on medium speed until it is light and fluffy, about 3 minutes.
 Add confectioners sugar and mix on low until incorporated.
 Add coconut rum and mix on low until combined.
 Scrape sides, add heavy whipping cream, mix on low to incorporate and then increase speed to medium high for about a minute.
 Scrape walls and base of bowl, then continue mixing on medium high speed until nice peaks form, about 3-5 minutes.